trezor/blockbook/README.md

 Blockbook currently supports over 30 coins.
 The Trezor team implemented

-- Bitcoin, Bitcoin Cash, Zcash, Dash, Litecoin, Bitcoin Gold, Ethereum, Ethereum Classic, Dogecoin, Namecoin, Vertcoin, DigiByte, Liquid
+- Bitcoin, Bitcoin Cash, Zcash, Dash, Litecoin, Bitcoin Gold, Ethereum, Ethereum Classic, Dogecoin, Namecoin, Vertcoin, DigiByte, Liquid, Syscoin

 the rest of coins were implemented by the community.

 Testnets for some coins are also supported, for example:
-- Bitcoin Testnet, Bitcoin Cash Testnet, ZCash Testnet, Ethereum Testnet Ropsten
+- Bitcoin Testnet, Bitcoin Cash Testnet, ZCash Testnet, Ethereum Testnet Ropsten, Syscoin Testnet

 List of all implemented coins is in [the registry of ports](/docs/ports.md).